davibc90/cloudwalk_agents_swarm_challenge/README.md

   -H "Content-Type: application/json" `
   -d '{"message":"Could it be next friday at noon?","user":"client789"}'
 ```
-- In order to evaluate if the blocked time slots are being properly blocked, repeat the same request in this section.
+- In order to evaluate if the blocked time slots are being properly retrieved, repeat the same request in this section, after emptying the the Docker volume for the agents swarm specific container.
 In the second request, the time slot will not be available.

 **Guardrails Test**
-- Input guardrail test:
+- Guardrails test, performed using inputs that certainly should be blocked by the moderations API:
 ```powershell
 curl -X POST "http://localhost:10000/langgraph/invoke" `
   -H "Content-Type: application/json" `